Hell Baby

 Hell Baby is a 2013 American horror-comedy film written and directed by Robert Ben Garant and Thomas Lennon.
-The film stars Rob Corddry, Leslie Bibb, Keegan-Michael Key, Riki Lindhome, Rob Huebel, and Paul Scheer.
+It stars Rob Corddry, Leslie Bibb, Keegan-Michael Key, Riki Lindhome, Rob Huebel and Paul Scheer.
 Writer-directors Garant and Lennon also co-star as a pair of priests.

-The film premiered at the Sundance Film Festival on January 20, 2013.
-The film is available on VOD beginning on July 25, 2013 before its theatrical release on September 6, 2013.
+It premiered at the Sundance Film Festival on January 20, 2013.
+It was made available on VOD beginning July 25, 2013 before its theatrical release on September 6, 2013.

 Plot

 An expectant couple move into a haunted fixer-upper in New Orleans.
 There, they encounter a neighbour named F'resnel who tells them about the bloody history of their house.

 Vanessa and her husband, Jack, exhibiting a certain carelessness in their house hunting, buy a foreboding wreck of a place in New Orleans that the local residents have given demonic nicknames like "House of Blood".
 Vanessa is already extremely pregnant when they move in, and soon she is talking like Regan from The Exorcist.
-The Vatican sends ghost hunters, Father Padrigo and Father Sebastian.
+The Vatican sends ghost hunters Father Padrigo and Father Sebastian to deal with the situation.
+Vanessa's Wiccan Sister Marjorie also joins her and Jack, and tries to break the curse on the house with her spell-craft ritual acts of magic.
+All three fail when, after a normal baby is born to Vanessa, a demonic horned baby is also born.
+The baby attacks and in the ensuing gory carnage Marjorie, two policemen, and Father Padrigo die, before Jack kills the demon baby with a floor lamp.